HilayMehta/IVF_Clinic_Ranking_Prototype/README.md

 - **First address per clinic only** – for simplicity, we only pick the primary address where multiple branches are present for clinic.
 - **Incomplete clinics removed** – records missing doctors or address are dropped during cleaning.
-- **GAIA partnership randomly assigned** – true GAIA affiliations are not public; ~30 % of clinics are flagged using a uniform random draw.
+- **Partnership randomly assigned** – true affiliations are not public; ~30 % of clinics are flagged using a uniform random draw.
 - **Success rates averaged** – an overall `success_rate` is computed as the mean of age-group success rates for ranking purposes.

 ---